apoorvasomanima2025-a11y/eco6810-unemployment-predictor/CHARTER.md

 This section protects you at grading time.
 If you clearly say "we are not doing X," you will not be graded on X.

 *Write here:*
-We will not estimate a causal effect of economic growth on pollution; the project studies predictive relationships and associations only.
+We will not estimate a causal effect of any macroeconomic variable on unemployment; all relationships are predictive associations only.
+We will not model country-specific time-series dynamics (no VAR, no ARIMA, no country-level AR(1)); the unit of analysis is the cross-sectional country-year observation.
+We will not harmonise or adjust for differences in how countries measure unemployment (ILO vs. national definitions); we use the World Bank's modelled ILO estimate as-is.
-We will not evaluate the impact of specific environmental policies or regulations on emissions.
+We will not include high-frequency or quarterly data; the panel is annual.
-We will not forecast future global CO₂ emissions beyond the available data period.
+We will not forecast future unemployment beyond the 2000–2023 data window.
-We will not harmonize missing or inconsistent country definitions across multiple external databases; analysis will use the World Bank country classifications.
-We will not build a web application or public user interface for predictions.
+We will not produce a web application, dashboard, or public-facing interface.
-We will not include other environmental outcomes such as methane emissions, biodiversity loss, or air quality indices as primary outcomes.
+We will not analyse informal-sector employment, underemployment, or youth unemployment as primary outcomes; those may be reported descriptively but are not graded outcomes.
-We will not claim that GDP growth alone determines environmental degradation; other omitted economic and institutional factors may also matter.
-We will not make country-level policy recommendations outside the evidence directly supported by the data.
+We will not make country-specific policy recommendations beyond what the cross-country evidence directly supports.
+We will not claim that the selected macro indicators are the only or primary determinants of unemployment; institutional, political, and structural factors are acknowledged but excluded.

 ## 8. Risks and fallback